FULL BIO

-Previously, Andrea served as the AEGEE Representative of European students at the United Nations, where he created a multi-stakeholder initiative within the UN Rio+20 process and advocated for the creation of the Sustainable Development Goals and the Secretary-General's first ever Envoy on Youth role.
-He was also the Founder and Executive Director of the sustainability design venture Green Young Economy and helped shape Future Earth, a global sustainability research and innovation initiative announced at the UN Rio+20 Summit, and currently funded by the Leonardo DiCaprio Foundation, NASA, NSF, the European Space Agency, and universities, academies, foundations, and governments around the world.
+Andrea served as the AEGEE Representative at the United Nations, where he created a multi-stakeholder initiative within the UN Rio+20 process and advocated for the creation of the Sustainable Development Goals and the Secretary-General's first ever Envoy on Youth role.
+He was also the Founder and Executive Director of the sustainability innovation studio Green Young Economy and helped shape Future Earth, a global sustainability research and innovation initiative announced at the UN Rio+20 Summit, and funded by the Leonardo DiCaprio Foundation, NASA, NSF, the European Space Agency, and several universities, academies, foundations, and governments around the world.

-In his free time, Andrea loves going on road trips and hikes with his family and friends, playing volley, writing songs and jamming with other musicians, as well as bringing people together through food, music, and art.
+In his free time, Andrea loves going on road trips and hikes with family and friends, playing volley, swimming, writing songs and jamming with other musicians, as well as bringing people together through music and art experiences.

 Languages